Juhyung8371/AI-ML-CV-Projects/README.md

 <img src="https://github.com/Juhyung8371/AI-ML-CV-Projects/blob/main/Artificial%20Intelligence/Reinforcement%20Learning/Smart%20Snake%20PPO/readme_image/final_result.gif?raw=true" width="300">

 [Smart Snake](https://github.com/Juhyung8371/AI-ML-CV-Projects/tree/main/Artificial%20Intelligence/Reinforcement%20Learning/Smart%20Snake%20PPO) is a self-learning AI for the Snake game using the Proximal Policy Optimization (PPO) reinforcement learning algorithm.
 From this project, I acquired a solid understanding of the fundamentals of reinforcement learning, laying a robust groundwork for future projects in this domain.
-It encompassed aspects such as model selection, reward shaping, hyperparameter tuning, and custom environment creation.
+It encompassed critical research in model selection, reward shaping, hyperparameter tuning, custom environment development, and parallel computing.
+The implemented solution outperformed existing alternatives by 18.7% and trivial solutions by 374.8%.

 ## *Artificial Intelligence*